-In our 3-minute guide to the 5 best work trousers with knee pads and pockets we’ll cover:
+In our 5-minute review of the 5 best work trousers with knee pads and pockets we’ll cover:

 - The Best Work Trousers For The Money

 - Our Review Verdict

 In the quick-fire guide we’ll be covering the cheapest and best value for money work trousers suitable for domestic and site work for:

 Too lazy to spend 3-minutes reading our trouser reviews?

 Skip straight to the end to see our review verdict.